ixmaps/IXmapsClient/README.md

 The current version of the client can be downloaded from [www.ixmaps.ca/contribute](https://www.ixmaps.ca/contribute.php).

+Note: Before installing **IXmapsClient**, close all terminal windows using the program and delete any previous version existing in you **Applications** folder.

 1. Double click on the **IXmapsClient.1.0.6.macos.dmg** to open it
-2. Drag the IXmapsClient.app application to your Applications folder
+2. Drag the **IXmapsClient.app** application to your Applications folder
-3. To launch double click on IXmapsClient.app
+3. To launch double click on **IXmapsClient.app**

 #### Installation Note:
-Depending on your Security & Privacy settings, OS X may disallow installation of the IXmapsClient.
+Depending on your Security & Privacy settings, OS X may disallow installation of the **IXmapsClient**.
 This is part of OS X called “[Gatekeeper](https://support.apple.com/en-us/HT202491),” to adjust these settings please open **Apple menu > System Preferences… > Security & Privacy > General tab** and under the header **"Allow applications downloaded from"** select **Anywhere**.

 **IXmapsClient** needs to be executed in a terminal with administrator's privileges.
 For this reason, when double clicking **IXmapsClient.app**, a new terminal window will be opened asking for the administrator's password.

 Type the password and press return.
-This will open **IXmapsClient** on your default internet browser.
+The IXmapsClient interface should appear in your browser, or use your browser to go to [http://localhost:2040/](http://localhost:2040/).

 #### Removing IXmapsClient
 1. Move the **IXmapsClient.app** application from your **Applications** folder to the Trash